A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT implementation and applications

-To test RCDT consistency, we present some initial test cases as image-like inputs to the RCDT algorithm.
-These are transformed into RCDT space through the numerical algorithm, a discretisation of the continuous RCDT presented previously, before being inverse transformed back into the original `physical space'.
-Comparing the output image to the original input image then allows analysis of the numerical RCDT algorithms consistency, identifying any error introduced in the procedure; allowing us to observe the intrinsic error caused by RCDT.
-Knowledge of this error is necessary for later studies involving reduced order modelling and predictive interpolation, so the intrinsic error from the RCDT itself is already accounted for.
+To test RCDT consistency, we present some initial test cases as one dimensional image-like inputs to the RCDT algorithm.
+These are transformed into RCDT space through the numerical algorithm, a discretisation of the continuous RCDT presented previously, before being converted back into the original `physical space'.
+Comparing the output image to the original input image then allows analysis of the numerical consistency of the RCDT algorithm, identifying any error introduced in the procedure and allowing us to observe the \textit{intrinsic} error caused by RCDT.
+Knowledge of this error is necessary for later studies involving model order reduction and predictive interpolation, so the \textit{intrinsic} error from the RCDT itself is already accounted for.